Putting Golf in Its Place

 Hazards on the Links

 Those of us who might defend our annual watching of the Masters, and playing eighteen every so often, should be swift to acknowledge that the game is not without its spiritual dangers.
-If we are to play golf to the glory of God, we must beware the aspects of the game that appeal so strongly to our indwelling sin, and our deep yearning for the new creation before it’s time.
+If we are to play golf to the glory of God, we will beware the aspects of the game that appeal so strongly to our indwelling sin, and our deep yearning for the new creation before it’s time.

 Time Consumption.
-It’s not arbitrary that “golf widow” is a popularly understood term.
+It’s no coincidence that “golf widow” is a popularly understood term.
 A single round of golf can quickly consume half a day or more.
 And it takes an extraordinary amount of time not only to play the game, but to hone the skills, and keep them sharp.
 This, in itself, is not evil, but Christians will want to wisely assess the time demands, in view of what’s at stake in this “mist” of our lives (James 4:14) and our summons to “make the best use of the time, because the days are evil” (Ephesians 5:16).
 Eternity may give us endless days for feasting in the joys of golf, but for now, we have only tastes.

 Expense.
 Clubs, balls, shoes, bag, apparel, greens fees, club dues, cart fees, and more.
 Golf is a rich man’s game, and it’s worth approaching this aspect of the sport with Christian conviction.
 We have been rescued from the world’s patterns of wealth by a Savior who guides us not to lay up treasures on earth (Matthew 6:19).
 We put our hope in God, “who richly provides us with everything to enjoy” (1 Timothy 6:17), and tells us the enjoyment is richest not when it’s hoarded, but used to bless others — “to do good, to be rich in good works, to be generous and ready to share, thus storing up treasure for themselves as a good foundation for the future, so that they may take hold of that which is truly life” (1 Timothy 6:18–19).